NSPA Response to the COVID-19 Pandemic

 In March, NSPA, through its Southern Operational Centre (SOC), prepared and coordinated the transport and construction of a field hospital with capacity for 200 additional beds to augment the civilian hospital capability in Luxembourg.

-Additionally, NSPA will deliver six deployable medical facilities to Italy at the end of 2020.
+Additionally, NSPA will deliver deployable medical facilities to Italy, of which the first one by the end of 2020.